 - TV Writing Competition Runner-up Laura Bensick (The Mother) signed with UTA less than a few weeks after placing in the 2016 contest.

 “Script Pipeline’s care and attention for their finalists is unparalleled.
 Their network is vast and their reputation stellar.
-Thanks to Script Pipeline, less than two weeks after the end of the contest, I signed with a manager.
+Thanks to Script Pipeline, I signed with a manager.
 I couldn’t be more grateful for all they’ve done to advance my writing career.”

 – Andrew Martin Robinson, Screenwriting Contest Finalist (Cut its Head Off)